Q: What are the application deadlines?

-Yes, the Rehabilitation Counseling program at Assumption College received its full 8-year accreditation from the Council on Rehabilitation Education (CORE) in August 2016.
-The program is also a NEASC accredited program of the college.
+Yes, the Rehabilitation Counseling program at Assumption College received its full 8-year accreditation from the Council for Accreditation of Counseling and Related Educational Programs (CACREP) in August 2016.
+The program is also a New England Commission of Higher Education (NECHE) accredited program of the college.

 Q: If I am admitted, can I defer my enrollment?